UGA Exchange Programs

-- Support Services: Does your U.S. home campus provide academic advisement and counseling to students through program orientations (some campuses require that all students take a semester-long course before studying abroad)?
+- Support Services: Does your U.S. home campus provide academic advisement and counseling to students through program orientations (some campuses require that all students take a semester-long course before studying away)?
 What types of support services and administrative offices are in place abroad?

 - Who's in Charge of Safety: Is there someone at the U.S. office and abroad who is specifically responsible for students' health and safety?
 What policies and procedures do they have in place?

 - Program Evaluations: Ask if you can see the evaluations and feedback from staff, faculty, and students who have attended your university's study away programs in the past.

 Arabesk in Damascus

 Bridge, Connect, Act Study Abroad (BCA)